neozt/leetcode-daily/README.md

 ## 💻 Deployment

 - The site is deployed to AWS Lambda using Serverless Framework.
-- Run `serverless deploy` to deploy latest changes.
+- Run `serverless deploy --stage prod` to deploy latest changes.

+## Stages
+1. prod - Production deployment
+2. dev - Default stage, for testing

 ## Acknowledgements